dframe-docs/dframe/config/overview.rst

 .. title:: Config - Help you load configuration from file.

 .. meta::
-    :description: Help you load configuration from file. - dframeframework.com
+    :description: Helps you load the configuration from a file.
     :keywords: dframe, config, loading, loader, dframeframework

 Description
 ===========

+Helps you load the configuration from a file.
 One of the solutions that are often useful.
 Singular files defining the configuration of a givem module.
 There will be Config/router.php oraz Config/View/smarty.php in the example version of the application.

 .. code-block:: php